 Just as the Department of State has the authority to revoke a visa, it also has the authority to reinstate a visa that it has revoked.
 The Foreign Affairs Manual gives the following guidance to consular officers on visa reinstatement following revocation.

-If a visa has been revoked and you subsequently determine that the reason for revocation has been overcome and the alien is no longer ineligible, and that the visa has not been physically cancelled, then the visa should be reinstated in accordance with the appropriate procedure as indicated below, and, in all applicable cases, the procedures listed below should be taken promptly.
-Posts should submit CLOK removal requests for any revocation-related entries (or contact the Department for entries with DPT refusal sites), and contact the CA Service Desk for removal of the red REVOKED banner from any applicable NIV records.
+NAFSA note: the introductory language in the current version of this FAM entry is listed as Unavailable to the public.
+Here is the introductory language prior to the 4/24/2020 revision to his provision, for reference purposes: [If a visa has been revoked and you subsequently determine that the reason for revocation has been overcome and the alien is no longer ineligible, and that the visa has not been physically cancelled, then the visa should be reinstated in accordance with the appropriate procedure as indicated below, and, in all applicable cases, the procedures listed below should be taken promptly.
+Posts should submit CLOK removal requests for any revocation-related entries (or contact the Department for entries with DPT refusal sites), and contact the CA Service Desk for removal of the red REVOKED banner from any applicable NIV records.]

-(3) If Visa Has Been Revoked and Physically Canceled: If a visa has been revoked, notices of revocation sent, the telegraphic report described in 9 FAM 403.11-4(A)(3) above has been made, and the revoked visa physically canceled, the alien may apply for a new visa; however, they may not travel on the physically cancelled visa.
+(2) (U) If Visa Has Been Revoked and Physically Canceled: If a visa has been revoked and the revoked visa physically canceled, the alien may apply for a new visa; however, they may not travel on the physically cancelled visa.

 Seeking legal counsel